posativ/acrylamid/docs/templating.rst

 :views:
     A list of executed views, only used to explicitely activate certain features like Disqus-integration or tagging in templates.

+:type:
+    Current view type to distuingish between single entry, tag or page view.
+Can be one of this list: ['entry', 'tag', 'index'].

+:entrylist:
+    A list of all processed FileEntry-objects.

+:num_entries:
+    Count of all entries, only available in page/articles/index-view.

+:prev:
+    Number of the previous pagination index if available, e.g. ``'3'`` or ``None``.

+:curr:
+    Number of the current pagination index, e.g. ``2``.

+:next:
+    Number of the next pagination index if available, e.g. ``1`` or ``None``

 :VERSION:
     Acrylamid's version